 Typically, the most effective way to reach targeted audiences on social media is through paid advertisements.
 Paid advertising campaigns use pre-determined demographics like age, gender, location and interests to reach a target population and display study ads in their social media newsfeeds.
 There are two ways to place paid research study ads: Through a third-party marketing agency or through the official CU Anschutz Research Studies Facebook page, which is managed by the Clinical Research Recruitment Program team in the Office of the Vice Chancellor for Research.
 More information on these options is below.

-Researchers have the option to ask campus groups or third-party organizations to post study information to their respective Facebook pages on behalf of your team.
-Typically this can be done free of charge.
-Facebook has millions of dedicated pages/groups for people with similar interests that span a broad range of topics, including many official CU Anschutz-affiliated social media accounts.
+Researchers have the option to ask campus groups or third-party organizations to post study information to their respective social media pages on behalf of their team.
+Typical, this can be done free of charge.
+Using other groups' or organizations' social media pages can be a great way to engage with people with similar interests.
+You can find a comprehensive list on the official CU Anschutz-affiliated social media accounts.
 These accounts can be public or private, and social media users can follow or “like” the page/group/community to receive updates in their news feeds and interact with posted content.

 We strongly recommend following these best practices when using social media for research study recruitment.